OpenSecuritySummit/oss2018/content/tracks/Misc/user-sessions/jira-how-to-use.md

 ---
-title        : Jira - how to use it type         : working-session track        : Misc topics       : ["JIRA"] technology   :
+title        : JIRA - how to use it type         : user-session track        : Misc topics       : ["JIRA"] technology   :